chef/automate/components/automate-chef-io/content/docs/on-prem-builder.md

 bldr_client_secret = "<your Habitat Builder Oauth2 Client Secret>"
 ```

-You'll need to add Automate's TLS certificate to Builder's list of accepted certificates
+In addition, add Automate's TLS certificate to Builder's list of accepted certificates.
-in addition to these configuration changes.
-Locate Automate's default self-signed certificate by running `cat /hab/svc/automate-load-balancer/data/{{< example_fqdn "automate" >}}.cert`
-You can copy this default certificate, and then add it to your Builder instance's list of accepted certs.
+Locate Automate's default self-signed certificate by running `cat /hab/svc/automate-load-balancer/data/{{< example_fqdn "automate" >}}.cert`, copy this default certificate, and then add it to your Builder instance's list of accepted certificates.

 ```text
 -----BEGIN CERTIFICATE-----